Online registration has now closed.

 From the South, via I-91 North

-From I-91 North, take Exit 25 in Northampton.
-From the exit ramp, stay in the right lane to take the first rotary exit, turning onto Route 9.
+Take Exit 25 in Northampton.
+From the exit ramp, stay to the right to merge onto Route 9.
 Travel approximately 4.5 miles to Route 116 North.
-Turn left onto 116 and go one mile to the UMass exit.
+Turn left onto 116 and go one mile to the UMass Exit.
 Stay to the right as you exit to merge onto Massachusetts Avenue.
-Stay in the left lane and take a left at the second intersection onto Commonwealth Avenue (the first set of lights is only a blinking yellow light, take a left at the next set of lights).
-Continue on Commonwealth Avenue until you reach a set of traffic lights.
+Take a left at the second set of lights onto Commonwealth Avenue.

 From the North, via I-91 South

-From the East, via Route 2
+From the North, via I-93 South

-From the West, via Route 2
+From the East or West, via I-90

 Traveling by Bus

-Suitemate Requests
+Roommate & Suitemate Requests

-Accessibility and Mobility Needs
+Accessibility Needs

-Room Keys and Access Cards
+Room Keys & Access Cards

 UMass Dining